PART 34—LICENSES FOR INDUSTRIAL RADIOGRAPHY AND RADIATION SAFETY REQUIREMENTS FOR INDUSTRIAL RADIOGRAPHIC OPERATIONS

 (b) Records of alarm ratemeter calibrations for 3 years after the record is made.

-(c) Personnel dosimeter results received from the accredited NVLAP processor until the Commission terminates the license.
+(c) Personnel dosimeter results until the Commission terminates the license.

 (d) Records of estimates of exposures as a result of: off-scale personal direct reading dosimeters, or lost or damaged personnel dosimeters until the Commission terminates the license.